Target Environment

 Citrix PNAgent

-- With PNAgent you need to enter a valid PNAgent address, you will then be able to click on resource ... to make a connection and you can then select the Desktop or application you need for your test.
+- With PNAgent, you need to enter a valid PNAgent address.
+You will then be able to click on resource ... to make a connection, and you can select the Desktop or application you need for your test.

 - You can override display settings.